maxwellsh/Useful-minis/Central_Limit_Theorem/README.md

 Running these demos requires python and a jupyter notebook.
 The easiest way to do this is to install the latest version of `anaconda`.

-1. Go [here](https://www.anaconda.com/download) to download the latest version of anaconda for you OS.
+1. Go [here](https://www.anaconda.com/download) to download the latest version of anaconda for your OS.
 BE SURE TO DOWNLOAD PYTHON 3.X
-2. Follow the instructions to install anaconda.
+2. Follow the instructions to install `anaconda`.
 3. Clone this repository to your computer.

 ## Running